DeusSixik/Recipe-Machine-Stage/README.md

 }
 ```

-To check if your craft recipe is limited, you need **net.sdm.recipemachinestage.stage.StageContainer** It will allow you to get the stage and some other information
+To check if your craft recipe is limited, you need **net.sdm.recipemachinestage.api.stage.StageContainer** It will allow you to get the stage and some other information

 ```java
 Recipe<?> myRecipe;